Sofinaye/Capstone/README.md

 ### Tech Stack <a name="tech-stack"></a>

-The portfolio is built with html, css and linter configration with git workflow.
+The portfolio is built with html, css, javascript and linter configration with git workflow.

 <details>
   <summary>Client</summary>